 I have received hundreds of messages and emails from mama’s out there asking me about sleep training!
-The topic has been very popular, so I’ve decided to devote the week of February 10th to “Dr. Mom’s Sleep Week.”
 As a family doctor, I often get asked “how much sleep does my baby need.”
-The amount of sleep that we need changes throughout our lifetime.
-In this post i’m going to talk about how much sleep does your newborn need, and how much sleep does your toddler need, how much sleep does your teenager need, and how much sleep do you need!
-I’m also going to talk about how much nap time does your baby need.
+The amount of sleep that we need changes throughout our lifetime, which is important to know to avoid insomnia and sleep deprivation.
+In this post i’m going to talk about how much sleep does your newborn need, and how much sleep does your toddler need, how much sleep do teens need, and how much sleep do you need!
+Sleep is im

 For babies, toddlers, preschoolers, and adolescents – their sleep needs change throughout lifetime.
 The national sleep foundation has established guidelines for how much babies, toddlers, adolescents, and adults should sleep.